 Why should I help?

-The findings of this study will be used to improve our understanding of how the brain processes sounds for children on the autism spectrum.
+The findings of this study will be used to improve our understanding of sensory processing differences in autism.

 Who can take part?

 3- to 8-year-old children who have a diagnosis of autism and use speech to communicate.

 The study is being conducted by Macquarie University researchers: Ms Hannah Rapaport, Professor Liz Pellicano, Associate Professor Paul Sowman, Dr Wei He and Dr Robert Seymour.

 In Part 1, your child will listen to musical sounds and watch a silent video of their choice for 20 minutes.
 During this time, they will lie in a child-friendly brain imaging device called magnetoencephalography (MEG; as shown in the picture).
 Our MEG system was designed specifically for children and is completely safe and silent.
 To find out more about our child MEG system, visit this website

 In Part 2, we will do games and activities with your child to determine where they lie on the autism spectrum, as well as a short cognitive assessment.
 We will also ask parents to fill out a questionnaire.